riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 {% endhighlight %}
 </div>

-OK, so we've listed out the scenarios we want to test for, notice we're using `xit` instead of `it`, this tells Jasmine these are test we don't want it to run.
-It's a useful feature when you want to jot down some scenarios but not code the full tests.
+We've listed out the scenarios we want to test for, notice we're using `xit` instead of `it`, this tells Jasmine we don't want it to run these tests.
+It's a useful feature when you want to jot down some scenarios but aren't yet ready to code up the tests.

 Now that we know our test scenarios, it's easy for us to see what we need in terms of data.
 One public and one private task should be sufficient.
 So let's fill in our test data and the contents of the tests.